10 Street Name, City Name

 Understanding:

 At the heart of any fruitful recruiter-candidate relationship lies understanding.
-It's not just about ticking boxes but delving deeper into your aspirations, motivations, and the essence of what you seek in your next career move within.
+It's not just about ticking boxes but delving deeper into your aspirations, motivations, and the essence of what you seek in your next career move.
 A pensions recruiter who invests time in comprehending your unique journey is more likely to align opportunities with your long-term goals.

 Be honest (even when it's bad news)